arnaudperalta/arnaudperalta.github.io/content/post/qwerty.md

 ## Why I switched from AZERTY

-I'm a french, I have been using AZERTY since my young age.
+I'm french, I have been using AZERTY since my young age.
 My phone, my computer keyboards, and my laptop has the AZERTY layout, but I changed this 2 years ago for the US QWERTY layout.

 Most of my coworkers and friends think I'm a nerd and don't understand the point of my change, but I will never go back again.